holidayextras/culture/dependencies.md

 When we go to generate the minified JavaScript asset and it finds a version mismatch, it will usually bundle both versions of the package into the released asset, which will impact the size and performance of our applications.

 With this in mind, when upgrading/downgrading dependencies in any way then it would be beneficial to check that any applications that are dependent on these libraries have their versions kept in sync.

+## Choosing Good Dependencies

+In the majority of cases it is a better option to use an existing module that contains the functionality you require rather than implementing it yourself.
+When choosing modules it's worth evaluating them

+* Is the module well maintained?
+Are the owners receptive to issues and pull requests?
+* Is the module unnecessarily bloated?